 What is Executive Function?

 Whether it's planning a project, making decisions, or staying focused amidst distractions, strong Executive Function skills are crucial.
 Picture trying to listen to a radio with a fuzzy signal.
 Things can get confusing and frustrating, right?
-Weak executive function skills can create similar disruptions in daily life.
-The good news is, like any set of skills, it’s possible to improve executive function and EF can be nurtured and enhanced.
+Weak Executive Function skills can create similar disruptions in daily life.
+The good news is, like any set of skills, it’s possible to improve Executive Function.
 Everyone's journey with EF is unique, and recognizing its role is the first step towards fostering it.
-Here's how you can work to improve yours.
 Here's how these skills are used every day:

 - Planning: Deciding what time to set the alarm to ensure there's enough time for a morning workout, breakfast, and a shower before heading to work.